 Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 The Company does not believe it has significant liquidity risk.
-As of December 31, 2021, the Company had working capital of \$5,384 and reported cash inflows from operations.
+As of March 31, 2023, the Company had working capital of \$4,229 and reported cash outflows from operations of \$119 (2022 - \$100).